-8. Listen to your teacher read out the following article about the break-up of the Joint Family system in India and complete the boxes in (8)
+8. Listen to the following article about the break-up of the Joint Family system in India and complete the boxes in (8)

 In India, incidents of the elderly being abused, harassed and abandoned are increasing by the day.
 Reports of such neglect have come in from every state in the country and it takes place in both rural and urban settings.